 All of Mackinac State Historic Parks’ sites feature well-stocked and unique museum stores.
 Every store provides the opportunity to peruse Mackinac State Historic Parks’ publications (more than 100!), and branded material.

-The Sutler’s Store at Fort Mackinac is nestled in the historic Soldier’s Barracks on the main level.
+The Fort Mackinac Museum Store can be found in the Post Commissary.
 Here you’ll find official Fort Mackinac merchandise such as clothing, hats, keepsakes, toys, and mementos, as well as books and other souvenirs.
 You can also get your official ‘kepi’ or soldier’s hat here!
 The Mackinac Island State Park Visitor’s Center is home to the official Mackinac Island State Park store.
 Browse items highlighting the wonders of Mackinac Island State Park.
 The Visitor Center is also the location to get your Biddle House merchandise.
-The Richard and Jane Manoogian Mackinac Art Museum features works inspired by Mackinac Island for sale, including items from the juried art exhibition in the changing gallery.
+The Richard & Jane Manoogian Mackinac Art Museum features works inspired by Mackinac Island for sale, including items from the juried art exhibition in the changing gallery.

 View from the Tea Room.